vinamrata-git/Customer-analysis-using-Tableau/README.md

 There are 44 different types of charts make sure you choose the appropriate chart for information you about to show.

-# And I will be doing customer analysis - Descriptive
+# And I will be doing customer analysis: Descriptive